vladg14/DAGaml/README.md

 # DAGaml
-Abstract manipulations of Directed Acyclic Graph (DAG) using OCaml https://en.wikipedia.org/wiki/Directed_acyclic_graph https://ocaml.org/
+Abstract manipulations of Directed Acyclic Graph (DAG) using OCaml.

+https://en.wikipedia.org/wiki/Directed_acyclic_graph

+https://ocaml.org/

 # Why ?
 I'm currently developping a variant of BDDs and I got tired of dealing with manipulation of DAG.
 Furthermore at some point I decided that I will have to develop a way of manipulating circuits (such as AIG) which also are DAGs.
 Hence, I decided to design an abstract way of efficiently dealing with them.